osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

-*Version >= 1.7.0*{:.version} When using the flex output, you can decide yourself what geometries to create using the `as_point()`, `as_linestring()`, `as_polygon()`, `as_multilinestring()`, `as_multipolygon()`, and `as_geometrycollection()` functions.
+*Version >= 1.7.0*{:.version} When using the flex output, you can decide yourself what geometries to create using the `as_point()`, `as_linestring()`, `as_polygon()`, `as_multipoint()`, `as_multilinestring()`, `as_multipolygon()`,
+and `as_geometrycollection()` functions.
 See the [Flex Output chapter](#the-flex-output) for details.

 ### Geometry Validity

 Point geometries are always valid (as long as the coordinates are inside the correct range).
+LineString geometries are valid if they have at least two distinct points.
+Osm2pgsql will collapse consecutive indentical points in a linestring into a single point.
+Note that a line crossing itself is still valid and not a problem.

-LineString geometries are also always valid, lines might cross themselves, but that is okay.
-This is more complex for Polygon and MultiPolygon
-geometries: There are multiple ways how such a geometry can be invalid.
+Validity is more complex for Polygon and MultiPolygon geometries: There are multiple ways how such a geometry can be invalid.
 For instance, if the boundary of a polygon is drawn in a figure eight, the result will not be a valid polygon.
 The database will happily store such invalid polygons, but this can lead to problems later, when you try to draw them or do calculations (such as the area) based on the invalid geometry.
-That's why osm2pgsql never loads invalid geometries into your database.
-Instead the object is simply ignored without any message.

 You can use the [Areas view of the OpenStreetMap inspector](https://tools.geofabrik.de/osmi/?view=areas){:.extlink} to help diagnose problems with multipolygons.

+Osm2pgsql makes sure that there are no invalid geometries in the database, either by not importing them in the first place or by using an `ST_IsValid()` check after import.
+You'll either get `NULL` in your geometry columns instead or the row is not inserted at all (depending on config).

+The `transform()` function in Lua config files projects a geometry into a different SRS.
+In special cases this can make the geometry invalid, for instance when two distinct points are projected onto the same point.
+{:.note}

 ### Processing of Nodes